 Power BI Desktop is an application that you download and install for free on your local computer.
 Desktop is a complete data analysis and report creation tool that is used to connect to, transform, visualize, and analyze your data.
 It includes the Query Editor, in which you can connect to many different sources of data, and combine them (often called modeling) into a data model.
 Then you design a report based on that data model.
 Reports can be shared with others directly or by publishing to the Power BI service.
+Sharing reports requires a Power BI Pro license.
 The Power BI Desktop getting started guide walks through the process.

-In a Venn diagram comparing Power BI Desktop and the Power BI service, the area in the middle shows some of the areas where the two overlap.
+The following Venn diagram compares Power BI Desktop and the Power BI service.
+The middle shows some of the areas where they overlap.
 Some tasks you can do in either Power BI Desktop or the service.
 The two outer sides of the Venn diagram show the features that are unique to either the Desktop application or to the Power BI service.

 The report editors in Power BI Desktop and in the service are similar.
 They're made up of three sections:

 - The top nav panes, different in Power BI Desktop and the service